whatdoyoumin/history-teacher-asst/README.md

 User will input a query about a certain topic " who is the founder of singapore?"
 Searches through a vectordb containing a large corpus of information from Roots, infopedia and school textbooks to generate lesson plans with citations.

-planned to deploy on ECS Fargate by April 2025.
+Deployed on ECS Fargate on AWS.

 - **sec1&2 pdf** - PDF files of the textbooks
 - **Data Exploration.ipynb** - Initial data exploration